 Can I use fresh spinach instead of frozen or canned?

-I actually prefer using frozen spinach, but yes, if you prefer to make the spinach artichoke dip with fresh spinach you need to cook and chop it first.
+Yes, however, frozen spinach is my second choice over canned spinach.
+Also, if you prefer to make the artichoke spinach dip with fresh spinach you will need to cook and chop it first.

-How to Make Baked Spinach and Artichoke Dip
+How to Make Baked Artichoke and Spinach Dip

 - Mix cream cheese and sour cream until smooth and fluffy.